 The company was founded in 1990 specifically to meet the needs of Rocky Mountain state tourism departments for international tourism marketing in top inbound visitation markets; primarily the United Kingdom (England, Scotland, Wales, Ireland), Germany (Germany, Switzerland, Austria), Benelux (Belgium, Luxembourg, and Netherlands), Australia (Australia and New Zealand), France, Italy and Nordic (Denmark, Sweden, Norway, Finland & Iceland).

-This unique public-private partnership, now in its 27th year, relies on the long-term commitment to regional tourism promotion between the Montana Office of Tourism & Business Development, North Dakota Division of Tourism, South Dakota Department of Tourism and Wyoming Office of Tourism.
+This unique public-private partnership, now in its 28th year, relies on the long-term commitment to regional tourism promotion between the Idaho Division of Tourism, Montana Office of Tourism & Business Development, North Dakota Division of Tourism, South Dakota Department of Tourism and Wyoming Office of Tourism.

 RMI is built on the idea that states with related tourism products can greatly benefit from cooperatively marketing internationally.
 It’s more time-efficient and cost-effective to band together and cross-promote tourism products, especially when targeting international visitors who want the western experience and visit multiple states over multi-week itineraries.

 The private sector, including destination marketing organizations, regional and local tourism attractions, accommodations, specialized inbound tour operators and other tourism businesses throughout the Rocky Mountain west can all participate in the cooperative model.
 There are no membership fees.
 Every destination, firm or business within the region that wants to participate in the cooperative can do so through a menu of services offered through RMI.

 Working together enhances the effectiveness of reaching the common mission to promote the region as an outstanding travel destination and ultimately increase international visitation, length of stay and spend.